 Looking for a more affordable setup?
 Don't have room for satellites?
 You're in luck.
 The Samsung HW-Q900C is another great pick for rocking out to your favorite tunes, and it comes with a lot of the same features as the manufacturer's more premium counterparts.
 You can access many premium sound customization features, including bass and treble adjustments and a graphic EQ.
 Its room correction tool is also designed to optimize its output based on your room's acoustics.
 With a clean and clear sound right out of the box, this soundbar is suitable for all your favorite music.

 Unlike the more premium models on our list, though, this setup lacks discrete satellite speakers.
 This can be a plus, especially if you don't have a lot of space behind your couch.
 If you're just listening to stereo content like music, you probably won't need satellites in the first place.
 However, this bar doesn't shine as bright with other content like surround sound compared to the Samsung HW-Q930C and the Samsung HW-Q990D.
-It'll depend on your listening habits as to whether this is a fair tradeoff or not—keep in mind that if you're also a movie lover, you can always add on satellites separately, which is a nice touch.

 The Vizio M Series M512a-H6 is an even more wallet-friendly option for music lovers.
 Out of the box, you get a clear and detailed audio reproduction that's great for listening to everything from rock to pop to EDM to classical music.
 Voices and lead instruments reproduce accurately, and the dedicated sub brings the rumble in the low bass.
 You can crank up the volume to enjoy your favorite songs as loud as you want.
 This soundbar doesn't have a full graphic EQ like the Samsung HW-Q900D, but you can still adjust its bass and treble to get the best possible sound.

 This bar is a great fit if you want to use your soundbar for more than just listening to music.
-Since it comes with satellites, it offers an immersive sound with surround content, and it also supports Dolby Atmos, both commonly found on streaming platforms and Blu-rays.
+Since it comes with satellites, it offers an immersive sound with surround content, and it also supports Dolby Atmos, which is commonly found on streaming platforms and Blu-rays.
 You can check out the similarly priced LG SP8YA if you don't watch many movies.
 It's a good alternative without satellites, meaning it's better suited for smaller rooms.
 Of course, its surround sound isn't as good as the Vizio, so it's not quite as versatile, but it's still worth noting for those who only want a bar for listening to music.

 The Vizio V Series V51-H6 is a solid pick if you're shopping on a tight budget.
 It's a 5.1 setup that's quite simple but still does a very good job with music.
 Thanks to its balanced mids, it reproduces clear and accurate vocals and lead instruments, and its dedicated subwoofer ensures that you feel the punch and rumble in basslines.
 Its neutral sound makes it suitable for listening to everything from classical music to rock to hip-hop.
 There's a standard selection of sound enhancement features for its budget price point.
 You won't find a graphic EQ or a room correction feature, but there are bass and treble adjustments that give you some control over its sound.